A plain dark green background

 When to book

-I’m able to schedule your session Monday through Wednesday and ideally we will be shooting in the evening.
+I’m able to schedule your session Tuesday through Thursday and ideally we will be shooting in the evening.
 The best light is two hours before sunset and continues through dusk.
 If it is absolutely impossible to plan on a weekday let me know, I tend to be busy on the weekends (that wedding life) but do have availability here and there.

 If you have to get Save the Dates out try to plan your session accordingly.
 Since the general edit time for photos is 2-3 weeks, I recommend planning the shoot around 5 months before the wedding.
 That gives you plenty of time to get everything put together.

-In home
+In home and

 Out n’ about